 Wednesday, January 13, 2016

-Supporters of additional gun control generally consider the National Rifle Association their biggest problem, but voter distrust of the federal government remains a big hurdle for them to clear.
+Supporters of additional gun control generally consider the National Rifle Association their biggest problem, but distrust of the federal government remains a big hurdle for them to clear.

 Just 28% of American Adults trust the federal government to fairly enforce gun control laws.
 A new Rasmussen Reports national telephone survey finds that 59% don't trust the government when it comes to administering these laws.
 Thirteen percent (13%) are undecided.
 (To see survey question wording, click here.)